-Join Simon Allardice for an in-depth discussion in this video What kind of testing is this?, part of Foundations of Programming: Test-Driven Development.
+Join Simon Allardice for an in-depth discussion in this video What kind of testing is this?, part of Programming Foundations: Test-Driven Development.

 - You may right now have the wrong idea about this course, so understand, this is not a course on how to test software in some kind of generic sense, because testing is a vague word in software development.
 There's lots of different kinds of testing we could do.
 We need another word alongside it to make it more specific.
 Some of the better known kinds of software testing would be things like beta testing, providing a finished or nearly finished application to a group of users and seeing what problems they come up with.

 There's performance testing, using profiling tools to measure if we're getting acceptable response times.
 Is this application running as fast as it should be, or at least as fast as it need to be.
 There's stress testing, one kind of performance testing where we want to know how well the code works under heavy load, so this web application works fine with one person, what about 100 or 1000 or 10,000 at the same time?
 There's other kinds of testing.
 We've got integration testing, testing one app integrating with external other systems.

 There's acceptance testing, there's regression testing, there's usability testing.
 Well, this course isn't about any of these.
 We're talking here only about unit testing, testing we do as programmers, not as end users.
 We are testing the code itself, not just the results we might get from clicking buttons on a user interface.
 So this is about us testing the individual units of our code, the smallest logical pieces possible.
 So we're proving that a single class works the way that class is supposed to.